-Using Interactive Data Pump Export
+Using Interactive-command Data Pump Export

-In Data Pump export, you use the interactive method for one purpose only: when you decide you need to change some export parameters midstream, while the job is still running.
+In Data Pump export, you use the interactive-command interface for one purpose only: when you decide you need to change some export parameters midstream, while the job is still running.
 Note that the export or import job keeps running throughout, without any interruption.